ConyVidal/conyvidal.github.io/_pages/teaching.md

 I have been fortunate to teach, advise, and train several dozen undergraduate students and research assistants.
 I am passionate about mentoring, and strive to guide my students through complex content and skills while supporting their overall academic and professional development.

-**Check out these [Resources for Mentoring Young Investigators](https://sites.google.com/g.harvard.edu/harvardpsychmentoring/){:target="_blank"}, compiled with help from members of the Harvard Psychology department**
+**Check out these [Resources for Mentoring Young Investigators](https://sites.google.com/g.harvard.edu/harvardpsychmentoring/){:target="_blank"}, compiled with help from members of the Harvard Psychology department.**

 ### Statistics Consultant for Honors Thesis Students in Psychology
 * Fall 2022 - Spring 2023; Harvard University